NREL/HPC/MachineLearning/ReinforcementLearning/reinforcementlearning.md

  * A head node, and multiple rollout nodes (as before)
  * A policy training node (GPU)

 Since it will be a heterogenous job, you have to include the `hetjob` option for both the rollout nodes and the policy training node.
 For this experiment, we request three nodes, with all 36 cores of each to be used for environment rollouts.
-Then, we request a single GPU node, from which we will utilize a single GPU core.:
+Then, we request a single GPU node, from which we will utilize a single GPU core:
 ```batch
 # Ray head node
 #SBATCH --nodes=1